nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 <h2 style="color: green">Sept—Dec 2020</h2>

-Our tutorial — “Fine-grained Interpretation and Causation Analysis in Deep NLP Models” has been accepted at NAACL 2021
+Our tutorial on <a href= "https://aclanthology.org/2021.naacl-tutorials.2.pdf"> Fine-grained Interpretation and Causation Analysis in Deep NLP Models </a> has been accepted at NAACL 2021.

 We deployed an <a href="https://transliterate.qcri.org/"> API </a> for Arabic-English transliteration.